 The Kaikoura colony is also a great example of this species’ resilience.
 During the November 2016 earthquake, their colony was all but buried.
 True to nature, the kekeno took stock of their situation and moved into other, more suitable habitat along the coast.
 From what we can see from aerial monitoring they are adjusting well to the major disturbance.

-There are exceptions of course – if one is found in poor condition, in immediate danger, tangled in debris or causing disruption such as sunbathing in the middle of a road, DOC will intervene.
+There are exceptions of course – if one is found in immediate danger, tangled in debris or causing disruption such as sunbathing in the middle of a road, DOC will intervene.

 Seals can become reliant on humans for food

 Kekeno also habituate easily which means they can become reliant on humans for food.
 Feeding them when they are small may not seem like a big issue but we want our kekeno to behave like normal seals – fully grown males bailing people up on the beach for their fish and chips is not normal!